 - Don’t brush teeth immediately after acidic food/drink or after vomiting when tooth surfaces are softened by acids and more prone to wear.
 Leave 45-60 minutes.
 Instead use an alcohol free fluoride mouth rinse, chew sugar free gum, rinse with water or apply a reminerlising paste.

-- Use low abrasive toothpaste containing 1,350 to 1,500ppm fluoride at least twice a day.
+- Use low abrasive toothpaste containing 1,350 to 1,500ppm fluoride or a toothpaste designed to protect against acid attack, at least twice a day.
 Before bedtime and in the morning.
 Spit out after brushing but don’t rinse with water to avoid diluting the fluoride concentration.

 - Cleaning between teeth daily before brushing or at a different time of day.
 Often cavities develop on the surfaces between teeth where your toothbrush can’t reach.

 - Chew sugar free gum with xylitol after eating and drinking.